Skip to main content

 Audio Technica EQ500

-I own a modest, but growing collection of Headphones.
-As of 2014, I own five (5) headphones (I exclude ear buds, which I have about a half dozen, including the standard ear buds that come with the iPhone).
-In no particular order: Audio Technica -- ATH-M50x (White) Audio Technica -- ATH-WM77 (Red) Audio Technica -- ATH-EQ500 (Green) Sony -- MDR-ZX100 (White) Skullcandy -- Hesh Gen1 (Black) Past Headphones (Sold or Broken): Beats by Dr Dre -- Studio Gen 1 (White) Skullcandy -- TI Skullcandy -- LowRyders Audio Technica ATH-M50x (White) Audio Technica ATH-WM77 (Red) Audio Technica ATH-EQ500 (Green) Sony MDR-ZX100 (White) Skullcandy Hesh Gen1 (Black) Beats by Dr Dre Studio Gen 1 (White)
+My Headphone Collection (As of 2014) My headphone collection is modest but steadily growing.
+As of 2014, I own five headphones—not counting ear buds, which I have in abundance, including the standard ones that come with the iPhone.
+Here’s a breakdown of my current lineup and past models.
+Current Collection Audio Technica ATH-M50x (White) Audio Technica ATH-WM77 (Red) Audio Technica ATH-EQ500 (Green) Sony MDR-ZX100 (White) Skullcandy Hesh Gen1 (Black) Past Headphones (Sold or Broken) Beats by Dr. Dre Studio Gen 1 (White) Skullcandy TI Skullcandy LowRyders Each set has its own unique place in my collection, offering different qualities and designs that make them memorable.
+Audio Technica ATH-M50x (White) Audio Technica ATH-WM77 (Red) Audio Technica ATH-EQ500 (Green) Sony MDR-ZX100 (White) Skullcandy Hesh Gen1 (Black) Beats by Dr Dre Studio Gen 1 (White)

 Sony MDR-ZX100 Headphones